History of the Ming dynasty: An open market, silver, and Deng Maoqi's rebellion

 The scholar-officials' dependence upon the economic activities of the merchants became more than a trend when it was semi-institutionalized by the state in the mid Ming era.
 Qiu Jun (1420–1495), a scholar-official from Hainan, argued that the state should only mitigate market affairs during times of pending crisis and that merchants were the best gauge in determining the strength of a nation's riches in resources.
 The government followed this guideline by the mid Ming era when it allowed merchants to take over the state monopoly of salt production.
 This was a gradual process where the state supplied northern frontier armies with enough grain by granting merchants licenses to trade in salt in return for their shipping services.
 The state realized that merchants could buy salt licenses with silver and in turn boost state revenues to the point where buying grain was not an issue.

 Silver mining was increased dramatically during the reign of the Yongle Emperor (1402–1424); production of mined silver rose from 3007 kg (80,185 taels) in 1403 to 10,210 kg (272,262 taels) in 1409.
 The Hongxi Emperor attempted to scale back silver mining to restore the discredited paper currency, but this was a failure which his immediate successor, the Xuande Emperor, remedied by continuing the Yongle Emperor's silver mining scheme.
-The governments of the Hongwu and Zhengtong emperors attempted to cut the flow of silver into the economy in favor of paper currency, yet mining the precious metal simply became a lucrative illegal pursuit practiced by many.
+The governments of the Hongwu Emperor and Emperor Yingzong during his first reign attempted to cut the flow of silver into the economy in favor of paper currency, yet mining the precious metal simply became a lucrative illegal pursuit practiced by many.